dhlab-basel/Salsah/README.md

 ## Developer Environment

 ```
-WARNING (2017/10/16): we updated the npm packages to the latest version.
+WARNING (2017/11/27): we updated the node packages to the latest version.
+Pleas update your local installed node_modules to the new defined versions.
+Use [yarn](https://yarnpkg.com/en/docs/cli/install): yarn install --production=false
-There were big changes in the @angular/material.
-Please be sure to update your node_modules with npm install
 ```

 If you're a developer and you want to improve the app, please have a look at the developer guideline first: